Robert-van-Engelen/Forth850/README.md

 ### INKEY
 _-- x_
+check for key press and read key code of a key is pressed;
-check key, where 0x00 = no key and 0x52 = multiple keys
+0x00 = no key pressed and 0x52 = multiple keys pressed

 ### GETKEY
 _-- char_